HEERF II Reporting - Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA)

-The total number of students who have received an Emergency Financial Aid Grant to Students under CRRSAA is 1,940, of which 814 received a grant in this quarter.
+The total number of students who have received an Emergency Financial Aid Grant to Students under CRRSAA is 819.
+Carnegie Mellon will continue to award emergency grants until all allocated funds are exhausted.

 Carnegie Mellon has established an application process for students to request emergency funds.
-The application was made available to all eligible students as of March 9, 2021, with a goal of assisting as many students as possible while prioritizing those students with exceptional financial need.
+The application was made available to all eligible students, with a goal of assisting as many students as possible while prioritizing those students with exceptional financial need.
 Award amounts are determined by Carnegie Mellon based upon a review of the student emergency grant application, the amount requested, and the students demonstrated financial need from their FAFSA.
-Generally, students receive grant amounts between $500 and $3,000.
-As of September 30, 2021, the average grant amount awarded to a student is $1,478, with an average grant amount of $2,070 in this quarter.
+Generally, students receive grant amounts between $500 and $1,000.
+As of March 31, 2021, the average amount awarded to a student is $641.

 Carnegie Mellon announced the availability of emergency grants in a message sent to all eligible students on March 9, 2021.
-A follow-up message was sent to this same population on May 6, 2021.
-In the early weeks of August 2021, all returning students were emailed to inform them that emergency assistance was still available and to invite them to apply.
 Additionally, the university amplified awareness to our student body by adding links to the Financial Assistance Related to COVID-19 page across a number of our student-focused websites and through various communication efforts.
 All materials indicate that emergency grant funds are able to be used to assist all components of cost of attendance, including tuition, and that awards could be applied directly to a student account, with the student's affirmative consent.

 Carnegie Mellon students can visit the Student Financial Services COVID-19 Assistance webpage for additional information and specific guidance regarding Emergency Financial Aid Grants, including eligibility requirements, directions for submitting an application, and answers to frequently asked questions.